mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 begins and the relationship may continue indefinitely.
 Your lover is also an Ally.
 52 You are selected for specialist Psionics Training.
 Throw Psi 9+.
 If you succeed, choose either to: Increase a Talent by 1 level; or, Gain a
 Power from any other Talent you are not capable of using.
-You may use this Power by rolling against your Psi but always at –3 until you are competent with that Power’s Talent.
+You may use this Power by rolling against your Psi but always at –3 until you are competent with that Power's Talent.
 53 You make contact with 1d3 alternative versions of yourself, forming a psychic bond.
 Gain these alternative versions of you as Allies.
 54 A parallel world that you visit regularly comes to feel more like home than the dimension of your birth.
 You retire to this dimension whenever you can and dedicate yourself and your powers to its defence and well-being.